awsdocs/amazon-s3-userguide/doc_source/replication-walkthrough-4.md

    1. In the *source* bucket, create a folder named `Tax`\.

    1. Add sample objects to the folder\.
-Be sure to choose the encryption option and specify your AWS KMS CMK to encrypt the objects\.
+Be sure to choose the encryption option and specify your KMS key to encrypt the objects\.

-   1. Verify that the *destination* bucket contains the object replicas and that they are encrypted using the AWS KMS CMK that you specified in the configuration\.
+   1. Verify that the *destination* bucket contains the object replicas and that they are encrypted using the KMS key that you specified in the configuration\.

 ## Using the AWS SDKs<a name="replication-ex4-sdk"></a>

  For a code example to add replication configuration, see [Using the AWS SDKs](replication-walkthrough1.md#replication-ex1-sdk)\.
 You need to modify the replication configuration appropriately\.

-For conceptual information, see [Replicating objects created with server\-side encryption \(SSE\) using AWS KMS CMKs](replication-config-for-kms-objects.md)\.
+For conceptual information, see [Replicating objects created with server\-side encryption \(SSE\) using KMS keys](replication-config-for-kms-objects.md)\.